Vitols999/QMS-WIKI/AxMaintainIndex.md

 * to make the required changes in the raw index,
 * to run the Python script,
-* to publish the edited index (push it into the Bitbucket repository).
+* to publish the edited index (push it into the Github repository).

 This procedure guarantees consistency between the raw index and the index.